dcurrie/AdventOfCode/AoC_2020/2020_advent_notes.md

 Once I followed the instructions correctly the code ran quickly and gave the right answer for both the example and my input.

+### Day 23: Crab Cups ###

+Part 1 was pretty easy with string slicing and concatenating.
+Of course, I was not familiar with the Nim syntax, so it took a half hour to get right.
+It was immediately clear that strings would not be the right approach to Part 2.
+I spent a little while looking for a pattern that could be exploited to simplify part 2 based on the sequential numbers, and failed miserably.
+So, I turned to Reddit for a hint.
+I saw this one from [u/3urny](https://www.reddit.com/user/3urny/) "use a flat integer array of ints, length 1M, where at index at n you put which number comes after n in the ring."
+It is very clever, and I implemented that in Nim.
+Of course, it took a while to fix the off-by-one errors: crabs use 1-based counting, Nim 0-based.
+A bit of complexity also came from trying to accommodate the examples from part 1, which do not extend after the first 9 cups, so fixing up the wrap-around is different for the two modes.
+I made the array of `int32` rather than `int` to reduce memory consumption... it was a waste of time as it turns out since `part2` runs in a blink of the eye.

 ---

 ## Stats